judithsanchez/scoutly/TODOS/redesigned-dashboard.md

-# Dashboard Admin Center Implementation Plan
+# Dashboard Admin Center Implementation Plan [IN PROGRESS]

+**Progress Summary:**

+- ✅ Completed: Steps 1-3, most of Step 4, parts of Step 7
+- 🔄 In Progress: Parts of Steps 4-7
+- ⬜ Pending: Steps 8-10

+For detailed progress tracking, see `/TODOS/completed/dashboard-implementation-progress.md`

 ## Overview

 This plan details how to transform the current dashboard into a comprehensive admin center, focusing on job application tracking, company monitoring, and improving the user's job hunting experience.

-## Step 1: Update Navigation and Authentication Context
+## Step 1: Update Navigation and Authentication Context ✅

-1. Add authentication context awareness with dev environment bypassing
+1. ✅ Add authentication context awareness with dev environment bypassing
-2. Implement responsive navigation with active state tracking
+2. ✅ Implement responsive navigation with active state tracking
-3. Add user profile element in the navigation bar
+3. ✅ Add user profile element in the navigation bar

-## Step 2: Revamp "Start New Scout" Functionality
+## Step 2: Revamp "Start New Scout" Functionality ✅

-1. Connect to tracked companies data
+1. ✅ Connect to tracked companies data
-2. Replace static button with dynamic component that displays tracked companies count
+2. ✅ Replace static button with dynamic component that displays tracked companies count
-3. Create a modal or slide-over panel for company selection when starting a new scout
+3. ✅ Create a modal or slide-over panel for company selection when starting a new scout
-4. Implement logic to filter out already-processed companies
+4. ✅ Implement logic to filter out already-processed companies

 ```javascript
 // Example logic for Start New Scout button